 Do you have summer outdoor clothing ready to put on when working outdoors in the heat?
 Sun-protective clothing is a great choice because it's light, breathable and has a UPF factor.
 There are plenty of accessories and clothes you can wear to stay cool and protected while you work.

-Sturdy cargo pants or work pants can both keep your legs safe from weeds, thorns, and dirt while maintaining maximum coolness and comfortability.
-If you’re looking for women’s pants that are light and flexible, hiking pants are easy to roll up.
+Sturdy convertible pants or work pants can both keep your legs safe from weeds, thorns, and dirt while maintaining maximum coolness and comfortability.
+If you're looking for women's hiking pants that are light and flexible, Splash are easy to roll up.
 Wearing light-colored, breathable, long sleeve shirts will also help you stay relaxed and safe while protecting your skin from the sun and wicking the sweat.

 Of course, don't forget what might be the most important piece of your summer workwear ensemble: a sun hat that works with your sunscreen to keep your face and head from getting burnt.
 With the right summer work clothing, you can optimize your time outdoors and protect yourself from the elements and nature, feeling comfortable while you do it.